Ekumen-OS/andino/README.md

 source install/setup.bash
 ```

 `Note`: Whether your are installing the packages in your dev machine or in your robot the procedure is the same.
+Remember to go over the assembly instructions first.

 ### Install the binaries